akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 .. important::

-    We strongly advise to always try to re-use most of existing pieces, especially processor and writer, it ensures that all business rules and validation will be properly applied.
+    We strongly advise to always try to re-use most of the existing pieces, especially processor and writer, it ensures that all business rules and validation will be properly applied.

-Create our Reader
+Create the Reader
 -----------------

-As we don't have existing reader which allows to read this kind of file, we'll write a new reader.
+As we don't have an existing reader which allows to read this kind of file, we'll write a new one.

 The purpose of the reader is to return each item as an array, in the case of XML file, we can have more work to define what is the item.